AnirudhNBUA/Be-Her-Change/README.md

 # Be-Her-Change
-A web dev project developed to empower women. html, css, JS and MongoDB
+A web dev project developed to empower women. html, css, JS, NodeJS and MongoDB